WillTirone/modelfactory/README.md

 # TODO

 - currently on ch.
 7 of book
-- check all model types in list of summaries
 - function to get betas + C.I. + coeff
-- look at R idiomatic syntax
+- look at R style guide
+- check what type of glm it is? can you compare different glm types?
+- add for lme4::glmer
 - unit tests
+  - what's the best way to test a dataframe output or a plot output?